Session 13: “What Am I?”

-Q: When you say under standing, do you mean understanding in a logical sense, or do you mean acceptance of them without question of the reason why they’re doing things, good or bad; just acceptance of whatever they are in an entirety.
+Q: When you say understanding, do you mean understanding in a logical sense, or do you mean acceptance of them without question of the reason why they’re doing things, good or bad, just acceptance of whatever they are in their entirety?

-Lester: It’s acceptance in an entirety.
+Lester: It’s acceptance in their entirety.
 But the real understanding requires knowledge of what the universe and the world are.
 When we see someone doing wrong, we have to know that this is a God-being, misguided.
 He’s looking for God in the wrong place.
-Am I making sense?
 That’s the understanding.

 Q: Which in his mind would be happiness, right?

 Lester: Yes.
 He’s looking for happiness the way he sees it.
 Even a Hitler, in his mind, is doing right, and therefore should not be hated, but should be loved, wanting him to be what his real basic nature is.
-Now this doesn’t mean approving of his program, it doesn’t.
-But whether we approve or not of his program, loving and hating are two different things than not approving of his program.
-So we love everyone, see them as misguided
+Now this doesn’t mean approving of his program.
+But whether we approve or not of his program, loving and hating are different things than not approving of his program.
+So we love everyone, see them as misguided beings, forgive them

 This session was recorded in Los Angeles on July 12, 1965. (https://youtu.be/iIokyVYNyZg)

 Levenson, Lester (1993).
 Keys to the Ultimate Freedom: Thoughts and Talks on Personal Transformation.
 Sedona Institute (p.
 116).
 (Recorded July 12, 1965) (http://www.freespiritualebooks.com/keys-to-the-ultimate-freedom.html (download)

 James, Nancy C. (2011) The Complete Madame Guyon.
 Brewster, Massachusetts: Paraclete Press.